 - Your back should be flat against the chair and the back rest supporting your back

 - Sit up straight but relax your shoulders.
 A lot of people tense up when sitting straight.

 Work zones are three areas on your desk that contain different items to help keep your desk organised and to help improve posture.
 They can also help to reduce mouse wrist pain.

-Zone one is the area closest to you that you keep your keyboard, mouse, and note pad.
-You shouldn’t have to extend you arms to reach the items in zone one.
+Zone one is the area closest to you where you keep your keyboard, mouse, and notepad.
+You shouldn’t have to extend your arms to reach the items in zone one.
 You should be able to keep your arms relaxed by your sides.

-Place you keyboard right in front of you and the mouse close next to its side.
-This means you can keep your elbow close to you body and you don’t have to stretch to reach it.
+Place your keyboard right in front of you and the mouse close next to its side.
+This means you can keep your elbow close to your body and you don’t have to stretch to reach it.

 No pressure should be placed on your wrist when using a mouse.